DiffEM: Learning from Corrupted Data with Diffusion Models via Expectation Maximization: Experiments

-\paragraph{Eval 2: Prior reconstruction performance} We also note that the models trained by existing works~\citep{daras2023ambient,rozet2024learning,bai2024expectation} are \emph{unconditional} diffusion models, which can be regarded as the reconstruction of the ground-truth prior $P_X$.
-In DiffEM, the reconstructed prior is implicitly described by the conditional diffusion model $q_\theta$.
-Therefore, to evaluate the prior recovered by DiffEM, we use the reconstructed dataset $\cDrecon$ to train a new (unconditional) diffusion model $\DMuncond$, which learns to sample from the prior induced by $\qm_\theta$.
-We then evaluate the metrics (IS, FID, \FDINF, \DINO) of the model $\DMuncond$ as our performance on the \emph{prior reconstruction} task.
-We report the metrics in \cref{tab:Masking-results-merged}.
+\paragraph{Eval 2: Unconditional generation performance} We also note that the models trained by existing works~\citep{daras2023ambient,rozet2024learning,bai2024expectation} are \emph{unconditional} diffusion models, which can be regarded as the reconstruction of the ground-truth data distribution $P_X$.
+In DiffEM, the reconstructed data distribution is implicitly described by the conditional diffusion model $q_\theta$.
+Therefore, to evaluate the data distribution recovered by DiffEM, we use the reconstructed dataset $\cDrecon$ to train a new (unconditional) diffusion model $\DMuncond$, which learns to sample from the data distribution induced by $\qm_\theta$.
+We then evaluate the metrics (IS, FID, \FDINF, \DINO, Precision, Recall, Density, Coverage) of the model $\DMuncond$ as our performance on the \emph{\textcolor{black}{unconditional generation}} task.
+We report the metrics in \cref{tab:Masking-results-merged} and \cref{tab:additional-evals}.

-\paragraph{Discussion and comparison} We compare DiffEM to Ambient-Diffusion~\citep{daras2023ambient}\footnote{We note that the Ambient-Diffusion model was trained on a dataset with corruption level $\rho'=0.6$, an easier setting than ours ($\rho=0.75$). } and EM-MMPS~\citep{rozet2024learning} under the above metrics in \cref{tab:Masking-results-merged} (higher IS and lower FID/FD scores indicate better performance).
+\paragraph{Discussion and comparison} We compare DiffEM to Ambient-Diffusion~\citep{daras2023ambient}\footnote{We note that the Ambient-Diffusion model was trained on a dataset with corruption level $\rho'=0.6$, an easier setting than ours ($\rho=0.75$). } and EM-MMPS~\citep{rozet2024learning} under the above metrics in \cref{tab:Masking-results-merged} (higher IS and lower FID/FD scores indicate better performance) and \cref{tab:additional-evals} (higher recall, precision and coverage indicates better performance).
 To evaluate the diffusion prior trained by these baselines, we apply their approximate posterior sampling scheme and report the metrics evaluated on the reconstructed dataset.
 Under all four metrics, the diffusion models trained by DiffEM outperform both Ambient-Diffusion and EM-MMPS, demonstrating the power of our pipeline.\footnote{ We note that \citet{bai2024expectation} proposed EM-Diffusion and reported FID score $21.08$ (corruption level $\rho'=0.6$ and initialized with a diffusion prior trained on 50 clean images).
 However, we cannot reproduce their experiments to evaluate other metrics.
 Given that EM-MMPS~\citep{rozet2024learning} achieves a much better FID score than EM-Diffusion~\citep{bai2024expectation}, we believe it is sufficient to compare DiffEM to EM-MMPS. } \cref{fig:Masked-CIFAR-pictures} shows qualitative results comparing the corrupted observations and reconstructions from our model.